kvpcrypto/venture_funding_deep_learning/README.md

 # Venture Funding

+Use the given dataset to create a binary classifier model that will predict whether an applicant will become a successful business.

 Prepared data.
 Used Tensorflow's Keras to create deep neural network.
 Compiled/fit model using binary_crossentropy loss function, adam optimizer and used the accuracy evaluation metric.